Equivariant Gromov-Witten Invariants of Algebraic GKM Manifolds: Virtual Localization

 where the right hand side is a disjoint union of connected components.
-We next describe the fixed locus $\cF_\vGa$ associated to each decorated graph $\vGa\in \GgX$.
-For later convenience, we introduce some definitions.
+We next describe the f\/ixed locus $\cF_\vGa$ associated to each decorated graph $\vGa\in \GgX$.
+For later convenience, we introduce some def\/initions.